MBACP - Accred

-My theoretical approach in counselling is Integrative.
-This enables me to adapt how I work with each person, whilst respecting individual beliefs, values and cultures.
+My theoretical approach in psychotherapy is Integrative.
+This enables me to adapt how I work with each person or couple, depending on their presenting issues and the impact of them, whilst respecting individual beliefs, values and cultures.

 Training, qualifications & experience

-I qualified as a counsellor over 20 years ago and I am a professional, registered and accredited member of the BACP (British Association of Counsellors and Psychotherapists).
+I qualified as a counsellor and psychotherapist over 20 years ago and I am a registered as well as accredited member of the BACP (British Association of Counsellors and Psychotherapists).

 I have experience of working therapeutically with men and women of all ages and backgrounds.
-I have worked in schools, youth counselling services, voluntary organisations, private practice and now currently in the NHS.
+I have worked in schools, youth counselling services, charity organisations as well as in the NHS and now currently in private practice.
 In addition to seeing clients face to face, I also offer remote counselling either over the telephone and via video calls.

 Registered / Accredited